 2. A complete "Subdivision Application" form, signed by the property owner, along with all of the required map copies, plans, study reports, and other documents, as listed therein; see attached.

-3. A \$4000 deposit (min.) to cover the costs of the review by the Planning Department.
+3. A \$4000 deposit (min.) to cover the costs of the review.
 Note that the Senior Planner screening your submittal may require additional deposits, if your project requires special reviews.